-With the release of Visual Studio Code 1.0, I decided to upgrade .NET Core to the latest version.
-However, the older version was not properly replaced when upgrading, which did cause Visual Studio Code and Omnisharp to behave quite strange.
+With the release of Visual Studio Code 1.0, I upgraded .NET Core to the latest version.
+However, the older version wasn’t properly replaced, which did cause Visual Studio Code to behave quite strange.

 mkdir hwapp cd hwapp dotnet new dotnet restore dotnet run

-At first, the project seemed to run without any problems.
-However, when I opened it in Visual Studio Code, I immediately received warnings that the project could not load, that the project missed an .sln file, that Omnisharp could not find the “default” runtime etc. etc.
+At first, the project seemed to run without problems.
+However, when I opened it in Visual Studio Code, I got warnings that the project couldn’t load, that the project missed an .sln file, that Omnisharp couldn’t find the “default” runtime etc.

 dnvm update-self dnvm list -detailed dnvm uninstall VERSION -r coreclr dnvm uninstall VERSION -r mono dnvm install latest -r coreclr -alias default dnvm install latest -r mono -alias default

 After this, I could start Visual Studio Code and run Omnisharp without problems.